 SAND is part of Berlin’s lively independent literary and art scene.
 We periodically host physical and virtual events – including our well-known twice-annual issue launches – and collaborate with the creative communities of Berlin, Europe, and the wider world.
 We celebrated our tenth anniversary at the beginning of the Covid-19 pandemic with a weekend-long festival of writing, art, and music streamed on YouTube.
 Larger pre-pandemic side projects included a literary immersive theater performance about Elizabeth Barrett Browning in a Berlin cemetery, our Translating the Untranslatable workshop at A-Festival in Vietnam, a workshop and exhibition during the Stadtsprachen festival of local non-German literatures, and the Found in Translation retreat for emerging literary translators back in 2013.
 We also co-judged the Berlin Writing Prize with The Reader in 2017 and held a Quick.SAND contest for flash fiction in 2015.

 You can purchase SAND online or find SAND in bookstores in Berlin, the US, the UK, and several European countries.
 The bookstores that currently stock us are listed here.
 In non-pandemic times, we have also regularly participated in book and magazine fairs, including the Frankfurter Buchmesse, Miss Read in Berlin, and IndieCon in Hamburg.
 SAND is a member of the Community of Literary Magazines and Presses and the Network of the Berlin Independent Literary Scene (NFLB).

 We are an all-volunteer team driven by our passion for literature and art.
-If you’re interested in joining us, check our news page, Facebook, and Twitter pages for current openings.
+If you live in Berlin and are interested in joining us, check our Join page for current openings.